This Year’s Stations of Chiron

-In 2019, Chiron travels forward to 5 degrees of Aries, then turns retrograde and travels backward to 1 degree of Aries, turns direct and travels forward through 5 degrees of Aries again, finishing the span in April of 2020.
-Then it moves into the next patch of degrees, where it will do the same thing.
+In 2021, Chiron travels forward to 12 degrees of Aries, then turns retrograde and travels backward to 8 degrees of Aries, turns direct and travels forward through 12 degrees of Aries again.
+Then it moves into the next patch of degrees, where it will do the same thing next year.

-This means that if you have any planet in 1 to 5 degrees of Aries, you are having a Chiron transit to that planet this year.
-Because Chiron in Aries forms a challenging aspect to Cancer, Libra and Capricorn, if you have any planet in 1 to 5 degrees of any of those signs, that planet is also having a Chiron transit.
-Find out more here: Are You Currently In Transition?
+This means that if you have any planet in 8 to 12 degrees of Aries, you are having a Chiron transit to that planet this year.
+Because Chiron in Aries forms a challenging aspect to Cancer, Libra and Capricorn, if you have any planet in 8 to 12 degrees of any of those signs, that planet is also having a Chiron transit.

 How to handle your Chiron transit: